Arthur Oldham

-Biography
+Education and early career

 Arthur Oldham was born in London in 1926.
 When he was age 14, his mother committed suicide by gassing herself in an oven, and he was brought up in Wallington, at that time in Surrey.
 He won a scholarship to the Royal College of Music, where he studied composition under Herbert Howells.
 He then became Benjamin Britten's only private pupil at Aldeburgh between 1945 and 1951.
 (He claims that the bar lines on the manuscript of Peter Grimes were his work.)
 He and Britten came into conflict over their ideas about choral music, but they later worked together in Edinburgh on Britten's Voices for Today, Op.
 75, and the War Requiem.
 Until 1968 the only published vocal score of Britten's The Little Sweep was the piano duet and percussion version prepared by Arthur Oldham.

 He was appointed musical director of the Ballet Rambert in 1945, aged only 19.
 His music first came to public notice in 1946, when his ballet Mr Punch was performed by the Ballet Rambert at Sadler's Wells, and was included in the Rambert's 1947–48 tour of Australia and New Zealand.
 Several of his own pieces were heard at early Aldeburgh Festivals.
 He also composed for the Royal Ballet for a time.

 He arranged Britten's Variations on a Theme of Frank Bridge (a work for string orchestra) for full orchestra, for the ballet Le Rêve de Léonor, choreographed by Frederick Ashton.
 This had its first performance on 26 April 1949 at the Prince's Theatre, London, by the Ballet de Paris de Roland Petit.

+1950s

 In 1952, after Edmund Rubbra pulled out of the project, Oldham provided a variation for Variations on an Elizabethan Theme, a collaborative work with other contributions by Lennox Berkeley, Britten, Imogen Holst, Humphrey Searle, Michael Tippett and William Walton.
 That year, his modern treatment of Thomas Arne's pastiche opera Love in a Village was staged by the English Opera Group.
 Criticism of the work led to a nervous breakdown and his working outside music for some time.

 He then became a Roman Catholic and was employed as a teacher at Scotus Academy and choirmaster at St Mary's Roman Catholic Cathedral, Edinburgh.
 He introduced Scottish pre-Reformation music such as Robert Carver's 19-part motet O Bone Jesu.
-Britten's Missa Brevis had its first performance in Scotland under Oldham's direction.
+Britten's Missa Brevis had its first performance in Scotland under Oldham's direction in 1959.
 His work at the cathedral was noticed by people such as Carlo Maria Giulini and Georg Solti.